강의

 You'll learn this kind of content

-To use TRACE32 effectively, you need to understand the basic functions of the CPU architecture supported by TRACE32.
+To use TRACE32 effectively, you need to understand the basic functions of the CPU architectures supported by TRACE32.
 This explains the core functions of Cortex-M3/M4 processors that are widely used in MCU firmware development.

 This explains the basic functions of RISC-V processors that are widely used in MCUs recently.